jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Gen Xu</b> is a PostDoc Scholar working on maize population genetics.
+<b>Gen Xu</b> is a Research Assistant Professor working on maize evolutionary genomics and population genetics.
-Office: PLSH 383.
+Office: Keim 361.
 <a href="/people/gxu"> learn more ...  </a>
 </div>